Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 rights of employees performing duties pertaining to the administration of the

-Uniform Disposition of Unclaimed Property Act to positions in other State
+Uniform Disposition of Unclaimed Property Act (superseded by the Revised Uniform Unclaimed Property Act) to positions in other State

 agencies and the right of employees in other State agencies covered by the